sarathkamma/Speed-Breaker-Detection-Using-Hilbert-Transform/README.md

 Usage
 1. Prepare Data
-2. Ensure that your vibration data is in a supported format (e.g., .mat, .csv).
+2. Ensure that your data(image) is in a supported format (e.g., .jpeg, .png).
 3. Load your data into MATLAB.
 You can use functions like readmatrix, load, or similar.

 Run the Analysis
 1. Open MATLAB and navigate to the directory containing the scripts.
 2. Execute the main script (e.g., speed_breaker_detection.m) by typing:
-3. The script will process the vibration data, apply the Hilbert transform, and display the results.
+3. The script will process the image as data, apply the Hough transform, and display the results.

 Visualize Results
 1. The script may generate plots and visualizations of the detected speed breakers and vibration features.